 Me doing some stuff on a weekend evening.
 We cannot go out, so we spend our evenings at home, even on weekends.

 Taking short breaks while working is very important.
-We always ensure to take five minutes break every hour and do some stretching and quick exercises.
+We always ensure to take a five-minutes-break every hour and do some stretching and quick exercises.

 Working-from-home in a different posture.
 Yes, changing your workstation sometimes help in WFH mode.